MohamedAbdAlghfar/Ecommerce_amazon/README.md

 # Multi-Vendor Ecommerce Project - API Documentation

-This is a multi-vendor ecommerce project that consists of various components developed by two developers: `Abdullah Omar` -> abdullahomarj1@gmail.com and `Mohammed Abdelghafar`.
+This is a multi-vendor ecommerce project that consists of various components developed by two developers: `Abdullah Omar` `Email`   -> abdullahomarj1@gmail.com
+`WebSite` -> eng-abdullahomar.site
+and `Mohammed Abdelghafar`.

 ## **Abdullah Omar's Part**